kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 # OpenTelemetry/Istio Sampling Rate Analysis

-This analysis aims to find out the impact of different sampling rate configuration on the Istio proxy and overall call chain.
+This analysis aims to find out the impact of different sampling rate configurations on the Istio proxy and overall call chain.

 At the end of the analysis, different scenarios are compared, like Istio resource consumption, throughput and impact of other Kubernetes components.